 Sir T G Jackson

 Sir Thomas Graham Jackson, Bart (1835-1924) was educated at Brighton College and Oxford.
 He was articled to Sir George G Scott, whom he assisted on the reconstruction of Chichester cathedral tower and spire before starting on his own in 1863.
 He was later critical of Scott, particularly in his Modern Gothic Architecture, one of the many books he wrote.
 He was also a non-resident fellow of Wadham College, Oxford from 1864-80 and a member of the Art Workers Guild, of which he was master in 1896.
-J C Powell of J Powell and Sons was a friend and Jackson frequently recommended the firm’s glass, as well as designing over 30 windows for the company himself.
+J C Powell of J Powell and Sons was a friend and Jackson frequently recommended the firm’s glass, as well as designing over 30 windows for the company himself, which show the strong influence of H E Wooldridge, one of the firm’s leading designers.
 In the view of D Hadley these ‘are generally saved from dullness only by an attractive use of colour’.
 Jackson also designed glass tableware for the firm.
 His friendship with the Rev Henry Nicholls of Madehurst led to the restoration of the church and then to other commissions in the vicinity.
 Most of his extensive work at Oxford,was in the Renaissance (or ‘Anglo-Jackson’) style and the quantity of it led to the further facetious suggestion that the city should be renamed ‘Jacksonville’.
 Despite his heavy workload, he restored churches throughout his life.
 Unusually, he received a baronetcy in 1913, in recognition of his work on replacing the foundations of the nave of Winchester cathedral.

 Lit: Sir T G Jackson: Recollections, edited and revised 2003